lucidrains/taylor-series-linear-attention/README.md

 Explorations into the Taylor Series Linear Attention proposed in the paper <a href="https://arxiv.org/abs/2312.04927">Zoology: Measuring and Improving Recall in Efficient Language Models</a>

-This repository will only offer non-causal self attention as well as cross attention.
-Autoregressive formulation requires a complicated CUDA kernel.
+This repository will offer full self attention, cross attention, and autoregressive via CUDA kernel from `pytorch-fast-transformers`.

 Be aware that in linear attention, the quadratic is pushed to the attention head dimension.
 With the second taylor expansion, this becomes O(D^3), so more research needed.